RutvijBhutaiya/Product-Market-Segmentation-PCA-Regression-Analysis/README.md

 To perform regression analysis, we will load newhair.csv file and renamed the variables according to factor names.
 We have also loaded original hair.csv file to observe Satisfaction variable.

-As we see in the following R studio code, we have used cbind.data.frame() function to present 18 variables and 100 observations from both the .csv files.
+As we see in the following R studio code, we have used cbind.data.frame() function to present 18 variables and 100 observations from both the .csv files - [hair.csv](https://github.com/RutvijBhutaiya/Product-Market-Segmentation-PCA-Regression-Analysis/blob/master/hair.csv) & [newhair.csv](https://github.com/RutvijBhutaiya/Product-Market-Segmentation-PCA-Regression-Analysis/blob/master/newhair.csv)

 ```
 > setwd("C:/Users/server/Desktop/New R")